meet-projects/Y1-Summer-Labs/06. Lists Lab/README.md

 ### Netflix Plus
 Take your code from part 3 and add the following to it:
-1. Turns out you watched movie 2, ask the user for a new movie and replace it with movie 2.
+1. Turns out you watched movie 2 (second movie), ask the user for a new movie and replace it with movie 2.

 2. What if the user entered a movie that already exists in your movie list?

-3. Check if the user's movie is **in** the movie list.
+   - Check if the user's movie is **in** the movie list.
 If it is, print: "Sorry, the movie already exists."
 If not, add the movie to the list.